arcpp/ArcPP/README.md

 Dash automatically starts a local server and you can view the results opening the following page in you browser: http://127.0.0.1:8050/

-## Documentation

-As the project develops, a more extensive documentation via readthedocs will be included.

 ## Questions and Participation

 If you encounter any problems you can open up issues at GitHub, or contact us directly by email.
-For any contributions, fork us at https://github.com/StSchulze/ArcPP. and open up pull requests.
+For any contributions, fork us at https://github.com/arcPP/ArcPP and open up pull requests.

 ## Copyrights

 Copyright 2019-today by authors and contributors in alphabetical order

 * Zach Adams
-* Rosana de Castro
 * Micaela Cerletti
+* Rosana De Castro
 * Sébastien Ferreira-Cerca
+* María Inés Giménez
 * Michael Hippler
 * Zivojin Jevtic
 * Robert Knüppel
+* Georgio Legerme
 * Christof Lenz
 * Anita Marchfelder
 * Julie Maupin-Furlow
+* Roberto A. Paggi
 * Friedhelm Pfeiffer
+* Ansgar Poetsch
 * Mechthild Pohlschroder
 * Ansgar Poetsch
 * Stefan Schulze